-Employees have new protections and opportunities under the recent law responding to COVID-19, the American Rescue Plan, passed in April 2021.
-The new law has many complex provisions and qualifiers, which can be daunting to understand.
+Employees have protections and opportunities under the federal law responding to COVID-19, the American Rescue Plan, passed in April 2021.
+This law has many complex provisions and qualifiers, which can be daunting to understand.
 That’s why we’re here.

 At Gardner Employment Law we know the critical details within the Rescue Plan that can help you right now.
 For example, if you’ve been laid off and given a severance agreement, we can counsel you on what your employer can and can’t do in situations related to the coronavirus.

-Regardless of your employment status, the new statute may affect you.
+Regardless of your employment status, this statute may affect you.
 If you think you might have a legal issue, we can help.
 Contact us for guidance.

 Understand the Laws, Then Benefit from Them